-- Repetitive or Sustained Movements (of the back, legs, arms, head etc.) - Repetitive or Sustained Postures (of the back, legs, arms, head etc.)
+- Repetitive or Sustained Movements (of the back, legs, arms, head etc.) - Repetitive or Sustained Postures (of the back, legs, arms, head etc.) - Repetitive or Sustained Forces (of the back, legs, arms, head etc.)

 Specifically look at if this occurs for more than 2 hours over a whole shift, or continually for more than 30 minutes at a time.